Outside Chance (song): Composition and recording

 "Outside Chance" was composed by Zevon and the piano player from his former band Glenn Crocker, whom he had met in 1962.
 Crocker stated that he wrote the song's lyrics, whilst Zevon composed the music.
 Writer Harold Bronson suggests the composition was inspired by the Beatles' "Paperback Writer" (1966).
 The song was part of the demos Zevon recorded for Howe, who suggested it would suit the Turtles' musical style.
 According to Howe, "Outside Chance" had the same "stomping" beat during every quarter note during the chorus that was also present on the Turtles' debut single "It Ain't Me Babe" (1965), (Note: Catalogue number WW-222.) which added to "Outside Chance"'s commercial appeal.
 According to Kaylan, when Zevon presented him with "Outside Chance", Kaylan saw it as an opportunity to prove that "we [the Turtles] weren't just these soft, folk rock guys".
 He additionally added that the band recorded it because both they and Zevon needed commercial success.

-Structurally, "Grim Reaper of Love" was written in the key of A major and has a BPM of 134.
+Structurally, "Outside Chance" was written in the key of A major and has a BPM of 134.
 Musicologist Bob Stanley writes that "Outside Chance" was "tough garage punk rock" that contrasted greatly from their previous singles, whereas Elizabeth Klisiewicz of The Big Takeover calls the song an early example of jangle pop.
 Several critics have noted the influence of the Beatles; Ken Barnes writes that the single could be considered a missing link between the Beatles' "Ticket to Ride" and Paul Revere & the Raiders.
 Zevon historian Peter Gallagher notes that the song is a "splice" between "Day Tripper" and "Ticket To Ride".
 Andrew Sandoval noted that the single featured a "Day Tripper"-esque riff", as did Kaylan, who stated that he saw "Outside Chance" as the Turtles' response to "Day Tripper and Paperback Writer".
 AllMusic's Richard Gilliam stated that the lyrics were ironic, with the composition combining the music of "the folk rock era" onto a pop song.
 The song is largely based on a riff performed on a 12-string electric guitar, which Bill Kopp of Goldmine suggests was influenced by George Harrison's "Taxman".

 "I always liked that one ["Outside Chance"].
 I thought it could have been a hit.
 It didn't have anything that just jumped out and grabbed you.
 It was just a good rock'n'n roll song from beginning to end."